yumcyaWiz/LensSim/README.md

 LensSim is a C++ library and GUI tool for photographic lens system.

-It's goal is to make C++ library for optical computations in lens design, and make user-friendly Python GUI tool to help lens designer.
+It's goal is to make C++ library for optical computations in lens design, and make user-friendly Python GUI tool to help lens design tasks.

 LensSim can simulate image of photographic lens with Image Based Lighting(IBL) by Montecarlo Light Transportation.